dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Events/Custom Events/CreateCustomEvents.md

-# Making your first custom event
+# Making your first custom event in 6 steps
 Let's now create a simple event that will print some text to the Output panel in Godot.

-## 2.1 Create the folder
+## 1. Create the folder
 First you should create a new folder in `res://dialogic/custom-events` and give it a name that is descriptive and unique.

 For this print event let's call it `print-event`.

-## 2.2 The folders content
+## 2. The folders content
-Now you should go to `res://addons/dialogic/Example Assets/CustomEvents` and copy all the files from there into your folder.
-We will go through them one at a time.
+Now you should go to `res://addons/dialogic/Example Assets/CustomEvents` and copy all the files from there and paste them into your new folder (In this case: `res://dialogic/custom-events/print-event`)

-## 2.2.1 The EventBlock (EventBlock.tscn)
+## 3. The EventBlock (EventBlock.tscn)
 This is a scene that inherits `res://addongs/dialogic/Editor/Events/Templates/EventTemplate.tscn`.
-When you open the scene you can see that all except the root node are greyed out.
+When you open the scene you can see that all except the root node are grayed out.

-**!!!
-This file needs to be named `EventBlock.tscn`!!!**
+**IMPORTANT!!!
+This file needs to be named `EventBlock.tscn`!!!
+DO NOT RENAME**

 ### Setting the EventBlock values
 Now select the the root node of that scene.
 In the inspector you will see a couple of variables to set.